janosh/svelte-multiselect/readme.md

    options: Option[]
    ```

    **The only required prop** (no default).
 Array of strings/numbers or `Option` objects to be listed in the dropdown.
 The only required key on objects is `label` which must also be unique.
 An object's `value` defaults to `label` if `undefined`.
 You can add arbitrary additional keys to your option objects.
 A few keys like `preselected` and `title` have special meaning though.
-See `src/lib/index.ts` for all special keys and their purpose.
+See type `ObjectOption` in [`src/lib/index.ts`](https://github.com/janosh/svelte-multiselect/blob/main/src/lib/index.ts) for all special keys and their purpose.

 1. ```ts
    outerDiv: HTMLDivElement | null = null